 The box of the Tanix TX9 Pro is made of plastic and has a peculiar triangles design in relief, in the central part we have a square with the logo of the brand that lights up when you turn it on.
 On the front we have a light panel that shows us the time and data on the network or USB connections, we have not found a way to turn off this lighting.

 On one of its sides we have only a microSD reader.

-On the back we find the other ports, an audio jack compatible with SPDIF, reset button, two USB 2.0 ports very close together, Gigabit Ethernet connector, HDMI 2.0 video output that allows us to have video up to 4K@60fps and the DC-IN power connector.
+On the back we find the other ports, an audio jack (say SPDIF but is a regular jack), reset button, two USB 2.0 ports very close together, Gigabit Ethernet connector, HDMI 2.0 video output that allows us to have video up to 4K@60fps and the DC-IN power connector.

 In the lower area of the Tanix TX9 Pro we only have four rubber feet and the stickers that identify the model.

 CONNECTING THE DEVICE